inoas/gleam-elixir-phoenix-liveview-counter/docs/slides/slides.md

 ### "Let it crash!"

 1. `Bad crashes`: Application errors happen at runtime and we just do not handle them.
-When taking over larger Phoenix projects I have for instance seen a lot of `(MatchError) no match of right hand side value` in Sentry.io logs.
+   - When taking over larger Phoenix projects I have for instance seen a lot of `(MatchError) no match of right hand side value` in Sentry.io logs.
 2. `Good crashes`: A failing process does not need to kill the system.
 This also allows for self healing where certain networked resources are not available briefly.
-On the BEAM without global state and objects we can more or less safely just crash and restart processes.
+   - On the BEAM without global state and objects we can more or less safely just crash and restart processes.

+&nbsp;

-Obviously crashes are never good ;-)
+<sub>Disclaimer: Obviously crashes are *NEVER* good! <mdi-emoticon-poop /></sub>

 ---